Token Program Proposals (TPPs)

 1. Alice submits a Token Program Proposal for Minter Address Approval.
 If the proposal is approved, then “MechanicManager can Mint a maximum of 100 ZK”

-1. ZKTokenGovernor-Timelock acts as MINTER_ADMIN for ZKtokenV2.sol
+1. ZKTokenGovernor-Timelock acts as MINTER_ADMIN for ZK token contract (ZKtokenV2.sol)

 2. Mechanic_ZKCappedMinter is set as MINTER role of ZKtokenV2.sol